TRISTAN-ORF/RiboTIE/README.md

 ## 📖 User guide

+### System Requirements
 Following are the instructions on how to set up RiboTIE and pre-process data.
+RiboTIE is a deep learning framework that requires use of a single GPU with CUDA support .
+All software runs on packages installed through Python

 ### Installation

 `PyTorch` is used as the deep learning library.
 Follow the instructions [here](https://pytorch.org/get-started/locally/) to install `PyTorch` first.
 GPU support is necessary.

-After installing `PyTorch`, run
+After installing `PyTorch`, install the `transcript_transformer` packages through PyPI by running

 ```bash
 pip install transcript_transformer
 ```

+Installation should take no longer than a couple of minutes.

 ### Usage

-Before running the tool, a dictionary file (YAML) needs to exist that points towards all the input data used.
+Before running the tool, a dictionary file (yaml) needs to exist that points towards all the input data used.
 In addition, this file specifies how data is used to train and evaluate riboformer models.
 Inspect `template.yml` to evaluate all available options. see `test/` for example inputs.
 Required are:

 - a **genome-level** reference and assembly file (`*.gtf`, `*.fa`)
 - ribosome profiling reads (`*.sam`/`*.bam`) **mapped to the transcriptome**